squancy/zaccord/README.md

 price and any infill value above that will produce a smaller price, returning an undesirable outcome at the end.
 You may need to correct it if you want to use a 91%-100% infill.

+## TODOs
+Implementing one or more of the following features would be nice:
+  - A product review system with 1-5 stars & comments
+  - View lithophanes in STL mode (see 3DRocks)
+  - A clever algorithm for giving a close enough price estimate for custom printed products & lithophanes
+  - Anything else you think would be cool...

 ## Source code
 We made this project open source because we want to spread 3D-printed products especially in Hungary & inspire people for trying out new technologies.

 ## Distributing source code
 If you found any bugs or want to contribute to the development of Zaccord as a developer feel free to do it in a pull request.
 You can even use it as a reference for creating your project or getting ideas for 3D-printing websites.

+## Contributing
+If you want to contribute to the development of Zaccord feel free to do it.
+We are grateful for anyone who contributes to the project.<br>
+In addition, if you implement one or more of the TODOs listed above or significantly contribute to this project we may send you a free 3D printed product of your choice and we also give a chance to join our team and work with us.

 ## Setting up the project
 After cloning the repository & installing Node.js create the database by importing `database.sql` to MySQL.<br>